-- the MDA-level configuration, which includes parameters such as channel, frequency band, and country code - the port-level configuration, which includes elements such as the network service set identifier (SSID), security parameters, dot1x parameters, and access point parameters
+- the MDA-level configuration, which includes parameters such as channel, frequency band, and country code - the port-level configuration, which includes elements such as the network service set identifier (SSID), security parameters, WLAN access point parameters, and WLAN station parameters

-The WLAN MDA has a fixed port configuration that represents the access point.
-The WLAN port on the node shares the same WLAN MDA-level configuration and is independently configurable per network (SSID).
+The WLAN MDA has a fixed port configuration where one port represents the AP and another port represents the station.
+The WLAN ports on the node share the same WLAN MDA-level configuration.
+Each port has parameters that are configurable per network SSID.

-A WLAN network SSID is configured in the configure>port>wlan CLI context.
+A WLAN network SSID is configured using the configure>port>wlan>network CLI command.